starknet-edu/counter-workshop/README.md

 ### Goal

-Modify the constructor function to utilize the `initializer()` function within the `Ownable` component. for initializing the owner.
+Modify the constructor function to call the `initializer()` function within the `Ownable` component to initialize the owner.

 ### Requirements